What is the process of conversion of sugar into alcohol called?

 Uses of Fermentation

-1. Beer and Whiskey are produced from fermentation of grain starch
+1. Beer and Whiskey are produced from the fermentation of grain starch

-2. Vodka is also produced from fermentation of grain starch, after enzyme amylase convert it to sugar
+2. Vodka is also produced from the fermentation of grain starch after the enzyme amylase converts it to sugar

 3. Fermentation is also used in Bread Doughs.
-In the dough, Yeasts consume sugars to form bubbles, resulting in the dough to burgeon.
+In the dough, Yeasts consume sugars to form bubbles, resulting in the burgeoning of the dough.
 The dough also gets fluffy.

-4. Wine is produced through fermentation of grapes.
-Fruit Wines are produced from fermentation of other fruits.
+4. Wine is produced through the fermentation of grapes.
+Fruit Wines are produced from the fermentation of other fruits.

-5. Rice Wine is produced with the fermentation of rice, in which the grain starch is converted to glucose through mold Aspergillus Oryzae.
+5. Rice Wine is produced with the fermentation of rice, in which the grain starch is converted to glucose through mould Aspergillus Oryzae.

 6. Rum is produced through the fermentation of Sugarcane.
 After fermentation, distillation is used to produce the final product.